Ea0011/ds-coder/README.md

+# Using the Data Science Coder

+The data science coder is provided as a quantized `GGUF` file at [HuggingFace](https://huggingface.co/ed001/datascience-coder-6.7b-GGUF).
+First of all, you need to  download the model.
+Then, you may use tools such as [Ollama](https://github.com/jmorganca/ollama) to run it.
+There is a `Modelfile` included in the `./models` directory that you can use as a template to run the data science coder 6.7b with Ollama.

 # Filtering and processing scripts for ds-coder-instruct dataset

 ds-coder-instruct dataset [HuggingFace](https://huggingface.co/datasets/ed001/ds-coder-instruct-v1) was constructed by filtering data science code from publically available datasets on HuggingFace.
 For more detaisl, please visit the HuggingFace page linked above.